-- 1. The student will understand the nutritional limitations of the predominant food system in the United States and be able to identify health-depleting foods and beverages. - 2.
-The student will be able to identify factors which increase nutrient density in food. - 3.
-The student will be able to recognize the lifestyle factors that contribute to a holistic model of health. - 4.
-The student will understand the importance of bioindividuality, variables that determine an individual's nutritional needs, and factors to consider in making reasonable recommendations. - 5.
-The student will understand the functions of the three macronutrients and identify high-quality food sources in which to find them. - 6.
-The student will understand the health-promoting and health-depleting qualities of various macronutrients in different foods. - 7.
-The student will begin to understand factors to consider when determining optimal macronutrient ratios for individuals. - 8.
-The student will understand the importance of micronutrients and identify high- quality food sources in which to find them. - 9.
-The student will understand the concepts of nutrient synergy and bioavailability to be able to explain the nutritive value of fresh whole foods. - 10.
-The student will understand how some nutrients have different absorption rates based on different food sources. - 11.
-The student will understand the connection between optimal digestion and optimal health. - 12.
-The student will understand the parts of the digestive system and their functions in breaking down food into absorbable and usable molecules for the body's use. - 13.
-The student will understand the immune system's presence in the digestive tract. - 14.
-The student will understand the functions of the gut microbiota and intimate connection with the gastrointestinal cells, immune system, and nervous system.
+- o nutritional limitations of the predominant food system in the United States and be able to identify health-depleting foods and beverages. - significance of bio-individuality, variables that determine an individual's nutritional needs, and factors to consider in making reasonable recommendations.

+- o functions of the three macronutrients and identify high-quality food sources in which to find them. - health-promoting and health-depleting qualities of various macronutrients in different foods. - importance of micronutrients and identify high-quality food sources in which to find them. - concepts of nutrient synergy and bioavailability to be able to explain the nutritive value of fresh whole foods. - o connection between optimal digestion and optimal health. - o parts of the digestive system and their functions in breaking down food into absorbable and usable molecules for the body's use. - o immune system's presence in the digestive tract. - o factors to consider when determining optimal macronutrient ratios for individuals. - o functions of the gut microbiota and intimate connection with the gastrointestinal cells, immune system, and nervous system. - Be able to: - identify factors which increase nutrient density in food. - o recognize the lifestyle factors that contribute to a holistic model of health.